 promotes local creativities to revitalize rural areas, revive local economies, and expand employment

 Regarding the reinforcing the links among agriculture, commerce and manufacturing industry, the government facilitates new rural businesses including promoting the sales of local products and the development of new local products.
 It also aims to develop human resources and utilize local resources to revitalize local economies.
 In addition, harmonious co-existence and interactions between urban and rural areas, and the establishment of new farm stands are promoted.

 Moreover, the government pays part of the costs for training programs for job seekers aiming to learn technical know-how and business management techniques provided by agricultural production corporations to increase the number of new employment in the primary industry.
 Concerning the promotion of Japanese food export, the government has set a target of the export value up to 1 trillion yen by 2013.
 To achieve this target, the government upgrades the export environment and supports highly-motivated farmers, ﬁshermen, food processors and exporters.

 Promotion of resources and

-effect in the primal industry.
+The government will work on the improvement of agricultural soil as the function of soil organic carbon stock and the visualization of greenhouse gas reduction effect in the primal industry.
 It will also develop the sustainable biofuel production technologies which use nonfood resources including rice straws, thinned timber and waste wood.
 In addition, the conservation of biodiversity in the primal industry will be promoted.